kristopherlopez/sklearn_cifar10/README.md

 # sklearn_cifar10

+This repo uses sklearn and gridsearch to discover the best performing pre-CNN algorithms on the CIFAR10 dataset.

-The below classifiers have been used:
+The following algorithms have been used:
  - Logistic Regression
  - Ridge Regression
  - SGD Classifier